sacalivin/sacalivin/README.md

 - 👋 Hi, I’m @sacalivin
-- 👀 I’m interested in dotnet
+- 👀 I’m interested in Dotnet
-- 🌱 I’m currently learning flutter/reactjs
+- 🌱 I’m currently learning .net MAUI/reactjs
-- 💞️ I’m looking to collaborate on asp.net/wpf/reactjs
+- 💞️ I’m looking to collaborate on asp.net/wpf/reactjs/Angular
-- 📫 How to reach me obirisacalivin123@gmail.com
+- 📫 How to reach me obirisacalivin123@gmail.com for Asp.net projects or Angular.

 <!---
 sacalivin/sacalivin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.